-Allegations that constitute a “reportable allegation”, that is, the allegation falls within the scope of the NSW Ombudsman’s Office Employment-related child protection scheme under Part 3A Ombudsman Act 1974, are considered more serious.
+Allegations that constitute a ‘reportable conduct’, that is, the allegation falls within the scope of Part 4 Children’s Guardian Act 2019, are considered more serious.

 In most circumstances, the respondent will not be informed that they are the subject of investigation until such time as preliminary inquiries have been completed.

 Preliminary inquiries are the investigative processes required to ensure all relevant evidence is gathered to produce “definitive allegations” for the respondent to address.
 Usually the respondent is the last person to be asked to give evidence, when most of the investigative process has been completed.
 There are two main reasons for this process.